Wedding Photography at Cardiff City Hall – The Historic Register Office in Wales’ Capital City

 Now that the register has moved online, the Cardiff registrars allow photography of the signing.
 One or two registrars may still hang on to the old rules, so I’m still sure to ask at the time.
 The registrar then sets up a ‘dummy’ blank book for the couple to have some posed shots with.
 Many couples see the funny side of this, which goes against my documentary photography style.
 However, we all go along with the pantomime, and some lovely portraits are possible.

 If you’re looking for venues for the perfect wedding ceremony and the most striking wedding photography in Wales’s capital, then look no further than the registry office and Cardiff City Hall.

 Cardiff’s Most Photogenic Exterior

-In addition to the beautiful and ornate wedding rooms on offer, the exterior of Cardiff City Hall offers many and varied wedding photography options.
-With its well-maintained grounds and beautiful exterior your wedding photography will be very memorable.
+In addition to the beautiful and ornate wedding rooms on offer, Cardiff City Hall’s exterior offers many and varied wedding photography options.
+Your wedding photography will be very memorable with its well-maintained grounds and attractive exterior.
 The wedding photos that you will have to treasure will be beautiful.
 Being a well-known historic location, City Hall provides an exclusive atmosphere for your wedding photography.